-Such correlations, which we call \textit{Tensor Bilocal Quantum Distributions}, are the most basic example of quantum network correlations, the correlations which arise when several independent quantum states are distributed to several parties in a network~\cite{NetworkNonlocReview}.
+Such correlations, which we call \textit{Tensor Bilocal Quantum Distributions}, are the most basic examples of quantum network correlations.
+These arise when multiple independent quantum states are distributed among parties within a network~\cite{NetworkNonlocReview}.

+Arbitrarily good \emph{inner} approximations of this set of correlations can be obtained, e.g. by sampling Hilbert spaces, states, and measurement operators.
+As we explain below, arbitrarily good \emph{outer} approximations of this set cannot be obtained.
+In this work, we will provide a method for obtaining arbitrarily good outer approximations of a natural relaxation of these correlations, which we introduced below and call \emph{Projector Bilocal Quantum Distributions}.

-~\\ \textbf{Standard Bell scenario quantum correlations and NPA hierarchy}\\ We first quickly recall an existing result already known for the more standard Bell scenario involving three parties, $A,B,C$ measuring \emph{a unique source} $\tau$ (see Figure~\ref{fig:ThreePartiesScenarios}a).
+\textbf{Standard Bell scenario quantum correlations and NPA hierarchy}\\ Let us first quickly recall an existing result already known for the more standard Bell scenario involving three parties, $A,B,C$ measuring \emph{a unique source} $\tau$ (see Figure~\ref{fig:ThreePartiesScenarios}a).
 In this scenario, a quantum correlation $\vec{P}=\{p(abc|xyz)\}$ (a \emph{tensor quantum correlation}) is given through the Born rule

 where the projector over a pure state $\tau\in\cB(\cH_A\otimes\cH_B\otimes\cH_C)$ represents the state, the PVMs $A_{a|x}\in\cB(\cH_A), B_{b|y}\in\cB(\cH_B), C_{c|z}\in\cB(\cH_C)$ represent the performed measurement, and $\cH_A,\cH_B,\cH_C$ are arbitrary Hilbert spaces.